fabric-testbed/MeasurementFramework/geni/ReadMe.md

-The code in side Contains various tested Rspecs, and the python script which sets them up for measurment.
+The code in side contains various tested Rspecs, and the python script which sets them up for measurment.